AdelehBitarafan/EDA/README.md

-This repository contains the MATLAB implementation of "Incremental evolving domain adaptation" (accepted by IEEE Transactions on Knowledge and Data Engineering (TKDA)).
+This repository contains the MATLAB implementation of "Incremental evolving domain adaptation" (accepted by IEEE Transactions on Knowledge and Data Engineering, 2016 (TKDA)).